neicnordic/sensitive-data-archive/sda/cmd/api/api.md

 ## Storage settings
-The api service requires access to the "inbox" storage, to configure such the following config is needed:
+The API service requires access to the "inbox" storage.
+To configure that, the following configuration is required:
 ```yaml
 storage:
   inbox: